riccardopdev/my-react-examples/website-template/README.md

 ## Features:

-- TypeScript
+- TypeScript.
-- React Router Dom using the Data API
+- React Router Dom using the Data API.
-- React Reducer and Context
+- React Reducer and Context for state management.
-- Google Analytic GA4 and usePageTracking hook (requires to replace GA code in index.html)
+- Google Analytics GA4: Integration with GA4, including a usePageTracking hook (requires replacing the GA code in index.html).
-- CSS Modules
+- CSS Modules: Modular and scoped CSS for components.
-- Global CSS for reset rules, common rules, and variables
+- Global CSS: Includes reset rules, common rules, and variables.

 ## Folder structure: